-Andy Babiuk's Beatles Gear-- an encyclopedic timeline of The Beatles instruments and how they were used--holds a special place in the hearts of fans that identify themselves first as musicians.
+Andy Babiuk's Beatles Gear, the Ultimate Edition is an encyclopedic timeline of The Beatles instruments and how and when they were used.
+Beatles Gear holds a special place in the hearts of Beatles fans that identify themselves first as musicians.
 The Beatles, after all, were supreme music fans themselves with a deep knowledge of artists, record labels, and especially the hard-to-find 'b-sides' and album tracks that helped forge their early repertoire.
-Babiuk also authored The Rolling Stones Gear Book and noted how the two groups shared a deep love for the ingredients of rock n' roll as well as an almost casual attitude toward the instruments they played.
+Babiuk also authored The Rolling Stones Gear Book and notes in our classic interview below how the two groups shared a deep love for the ingredients of rock n' roll as well as an almost casual attitude toward the instruments they played.
 As Babiuk showed us in the first edition of Beatles Gear published in 2001, the Fab Four's instrument choices were inspired by what their heroes played as well as the practical necessity of finding an instrument they could afford.
 And in many cases, actually finding an instrument at all was hard enough.

-On the eve of the publication of the new updated edition of Beatles Gear--with an exclusive Ltd. Ed.
-Epiphone cover--Epiphone.com spoke with Babiuk about how The Beatles first discovered Epiphone in December 1964 as well as the sometimes comical--and ultimately unsuccessful--efforts by Epiphone's competitors to get John, Paul, and George to give up their Casinos.
+In 2017, The Beatles turned on a new generation with the updated stereo mix of Sgt.
+Pepper's Lonely Hearts Club Band, which put the Fab Four's musical wit and imagination into a a new light.
+The band's original engineers might not have cared for it (and why should they), but the Sgt.
+Pepper remix--if anything--made the original album seem more miraculous than ever.
+Epiphone.com spoke with Babiuk about how Paul McCartney first discovered Epiphone in December 1964 as well as the sometimes comical--and ultimately unsuccessful--efforts by Epiphone's competitors to get John, Paul, and George to give up their Casinos.
 We also take a look at a few Epiphone mysteries that will have to remain unsolved for now.

 How hard was it to get The Beatles and their families to show you their original instruments?